How to save money on postage

 For more information, please visit our website.

 Discounted postage stamps are available to everyone online.
-You don't have to own a business to qualify for online postage and shipping services.
-But the more you mail and ship, the more time and money you can save.
-These savings are available at some major carriers' websites, as well as online shipping services like PitneyShip.
+You don’t have to own a business to qualify for online postage and shipping services.
+The more you mail and ship, the more time and money you can save.
+These savings are available at some major carriers’ websites, as well as online shipping services like PitneyShip.

 Let’s look at a few ways you can help your business save on shipping costs with online postage.